-Below are the monitors that we have shortlisted for business users (and others), each of them with their own specific strengths which may make them more useful for some audiences than others.
+Below are the best monitors that we have shortlisted for business users (and others), each of them with their own specific strengths which may make them more useful for some audiences than others.

 - Here's why you should consider macOS 10.12 Sierra for your business